MicrosoftDocs/architecture-center/docs/example-scenario/bedrock/bedrock-automated-deployments.md

 ### Pre-configured environment deployment

 Creating, configuring, and deploying environments is typically time consuming and presents many opportunities for error and, in some scenarios, requires specialized knowledge.
-The ability to have pre-configured environments where creation and deployment are automated enables development teams to be more productive and reduces the probability of starting with misconfigured environments that impact project time and cost.
+The ability to have pre-configured environments with automated creation and deployment enables development teams to be more productive and reduces the probability of starting with misconfigured environments that impact project time and cost.

 To address these issues, Bedrock uses Terraform to pre-configure environment deployment and Fabrikate templates to define manifests for deployment automation.
 Also, by maintaining multiple profiles in repos accessible to the deployment workflow, it becomes a simple task to initiate a specific deployment.

-### The problem with low-level YAML
+### Low-level YAML problems

 Creating Kubernetes manifests in YAML is a great enabler for automation.
-However, there are a number of challenges such as the fact that the vast majority of a deployment declaration is repeated in boilerplate fashion across all deployments.
+However, real world deployments are complex and there are a number of challenges.
+For example, the vast majority of a deployment declaration repeats in boilerplate fashion across all deployments.
 This duplication is prone to errors and unintended results given the low contextuality of individual entries.
-These challenges are compounded because real world deployments are complex.
 So, while there are templating solutions to the problem such as Helm, a typical deployment ends up stitching together dozens of Helm chart outputs that devolve into a complex web of shell scripts.

 ### Securing the Bedrock GitOps workflow

 In a production scenario, it can be tempting to modify a Kubernetes resource directly using the [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) command-line tool or the web-based UI [Kubernetes dashboard](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/).

-Doing this is not advisable!
-The reason to avoid this practice is that GitOps are centered around a single interface and tooling infrastructure where the repos will always contain the **single source of truth** for a given deployment.
+Doing this is not advisable.
+The reason to avoid this practice is that GitOps centers around a single interface and tooling infrastructure where the repos will always contain the **single source of truth** for a given deployment.
 Git's version control system is the basis for managing all configuration.
 Any configuration scenario that circumvents Git in GitOps loses out on the ability to roll back changes, audit logs, and raises the potential for buggy or unsanctioned functionality in the clusters.
-Moreover, the ability to detect changes and automate actions (such as alerts and updates) is compromised.
+Moreover, this compromises the ability to detect changes and automate actions (such as alerts and updates).

 > [!NOTE]
 > While kubectl can duplicate some of the GitOps automation steps here, doing so will break the automation.
 Avoid any use of kubectl to directly make changes to the cluster.